linode/docs/docs/applications/game-servers/multicraft-on-debian.md

 title: 'Installing Multicraft on Debian'
 ---

-[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers, with free and paid versions available.
+[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers Free and paid versions are available.
 This guide will help you install Multicraft on a Linode running Debian 7.

 {: .note }
 >The steps required in this guide require root privileges.
 Be sure to run the steps below as `root` or with the **sudo** prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.